EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 {: .output}

-We see that the lower T index have a ratio close to 0.3 which is ideal, the higher ones have a larger ratio, this is an artifact of our small toy system -- The calculator we used to generate the temperature scale is designed for larger explicit solvent bio-molecular systems in the NPT ensemble.
+We see that the lower T index have a ratio close to 0.3 which is ideal, the higher ones have a larger ratio, this is an artefact of our small toy system -- The calculator we used to generate the temperature scale is designed for larger explicit solvent bio-molecular systems in the NPT ensemble.